Home

 Enjoying the wonderful bike trails, bird watching, and fishing are all popular pastimes.
 But my preference when I visit on my Rhode Island vacations, is to find a secluded beach, kick off my shoes, and just “drift away.”

-Block Island is a nature lover’s dream and for more information on the island visit my special Block Island vactions page by clicking here.
+Block Island is a nature lover’s dream and for more information on the island check out my special Block Island vacations page.

 Providence RI – Not Strictly Business Anymore…